Charity Book Drive for Kids

 These are only a few of the organizations out there.
 There may be others that are closer to you.
 Ask your parents to do some investigating for you.

-Now while you're luxuriating in all that free reading time this summer, you can feel good knowing that other kids might have books too — all because of you!
+Now while you’re enjoying your free reading time, you can feel good knowing that other kids might have books too — all because of you!

 — Sonja, STACKS Staffer